-The more stringent regime imposed by regulation can also allow officers or employees of a union, or of an employers' body, to appear for parties in these proceedings.
-This extends to organisations of employees and organisations or associations of employers.
+The more stringent regime imposed by regulation can also allow officers or employees of an "organisation" to appear for parties in these proceedings.
 The word "organisation" is defined in the existing subsection 4(1) of the Principal Act to mean an organisation registered under that Act, ie, a federally registered trade union or employer organisation.